derickson/gen-ai-search-studygroup/class/week01/README.md

 python app.py
 ```

-as long as your enviroment variables are all setup the printout should have your secret.
+as long as your environment variables are all set up the printout should have your secret.

-If you get an error talking about how dotenv or load_dotenv, it means your virtual enviornment and pip step to install dotenv has not been done correctly.
+If you get an error talking about dotenv or load_dotenv, it means your virtual environment and pip step to install dotenv have not been done correctly.